Coronavirus (COVID-19): workplace safety

 On this page

-Health Protection Act Order and public health directives
+Health Protection Act Order and public health measures

-All businesses, organizations and employees need to follow the Health Protection Act Order and public health directives.
-The are also business and service restrictions in place to limit the spread of COVID-19.
+All businesses, organizations and employees need to follow the Health Protection Act Order, public health measures and the Workplace COVID-19 Prevention Plan for their sector or business.
+Plans should reflect current restrictions.

 Cleaning and disinfecting